 5 Literacy Activities For Children Studying In A Preschool

-Enrolling Your Kid In A Preschool In Reigate?
+Enrolling Your Children In A Preschool In Reigate?
 4 Literacy Activities For Them

 - Discovery Bottle Activity

 Visit any nursery in Reigate and you will notice that teachers are engaging the children in this literacy activity.
 This is primarily because this tool is quite affordable and customisable.
 Ask your students to keep on passing a bottle as you read out a story for them in the class.
 Not only does the bottle keep the students engaged but they also hear the story with more attention.

 Make a toy crocodile and fill his face with surprise cards and letters.
 Ask the students to sit in a circle and pass on the crocodile while they pull out a letter and call it out.
 Few preschools in Reigate also add some extra surprise cards with reverse direction or repeat a turn as it helps them to continue the fun.